PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

    Well-converged minima were obtained for each type (*1a[_type]_DFT_TightSCF.xyz*) and their energies were recorded for comparison (see *output*).

 ## 3. Investigation of relative orientations of the phenyl rings
-1) New geometries were created for diastereomer 1a_alpha by altering the positioning of phenyl rings on the arms of the sandwich structures using Avogadro.
+1) New geometries were created for diastereomer 1a_alpha by altering the positioning of the phenyl rings on the arms of the Li<sub>4</sub>L<sub>2</sub> structures using Avogadro.
 After a series of geometry optimizations (both GFN2-xTB and r<sup>2</sup>SCAN-3c), lower energy gemeotries were found where the phenyl rings where rotated into a parallel configuration.
 This resulted in a structure where all five arms contained the new arrangement of phenyls (*1a_alpha_app_input.xyz*).

 2) New geometries with this new phenyl arrangement ("app" for "all-phenyls-parallel") were created for the other four diastereomrs by altering rotating the Nitrogen atom around one pyrrole ring using Avogadro (*1a_app_input.xyz*, *1a_beta_app_input.xyz*, *1a_gamma_app_input.xyz* and *1a_delta_app_input.xyz*).